Operations on spectral partition Lie algebras and TAQ cohomology: Unary operations

-Again utilizing Priddy's machinary on algebraic Koszul duality in \cite[Theorem 2.5]{priddy}, we deduce that $\mathrm{Ext}_{\R}(\Fp,\Fp)=\pi_*((\B(\Fp, \R', \Fp))^{\vee})$ is isomorphic as an algebra to the Koszul dual $(\R')^!$ of $\R'$.
+Now we apply the same analysis to the odd primary case.
+As in the case $p=2$, the $\mathrm{Ext}_{\R}(\Fp,\Fp)=\pi_*((\B(\Fp, \R, \Fp))^{\vee})$ is isomorphic as an algebra to the Koszul dual of $\R$.
 The Koszul generators are given by the collection where $( \beta^{\epsilon}Q^i)^*$ has homological bidegree $(-1,-2(p-1)i+\epsilon)$ and weight $p$.
 Composition is given by juxtaposition corresponding to the Yoneda product.
 The quadratic relations are the Koszul dual of the Adem relations (Proposition \ref{adem}), i.e.

 for $ a \leq pb$ ,

 for $a \leq pb, $

 for $\epsilon\in\{0,1\}$ and $ a < pb$, cf. \cite{dual}.